A cat lying across a keyboard

 In astro.config.mjs, define Turnstile and Resend fields in env.schema so usage is typed and explicit:

-• PUBLIC_TURNSTILE_SITE_KEY (client/public)
+• PUBLIC_TURNSTILE_SITE_KEY (public Worker variable)

 • TURNSTILE_SECRET_KEY (server/secret)